rycolab/surprisal-duration-tradeoff/README.md

 [![CircleCI](https://circleci.com/gh/rycolab/surprisal-duration-tradeoff.svg?style=svg&circle-token=581c6fb829d8c4874c9a5a65c7dbc9da7ab3ac82)](https://circleci.com/gh/rycolab/surprisal-duration-tradeoff)

-This repository accompanies the paper "A surprisal--duration trade-off across and within the world's languages" published in EMNLP 2021.
+This code accompanies the paper [A surprisal--duration trade-off across and within the world's languages (Pimentel et al., EMNLP 2021)](https://arxiv.org/abs/2109.15000).
+It is a study of the trade-off between surprisal and duration resulting from a hypothetical channel capacity in human's language processing capacity.

 ## Install